SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

         .build();

-Instead of registering them to the command service, child commands are registered on their parent command using the ``child()`` method.
+Instead of registering them to the command service, child commands are registered on their parent command using the :javadoc:`CommandSpec.Builder#child(CommandCallable, String...)` method.
 They are registered with a list of aliases.
 The first alias supplied is the primary one and will appear in the usage message.

 .. code-block:: java